unitaryfund/mitiq/docs/source/guide/guide-zne.rst

 A new non-adaptive method can instead be derived from the abstract :class:`.BatchedFactory` class.
-In this case it is usually sufficient to override only the ``self.__init__`` and the ``self.reduce`` methods, which are responsible for the initialization and for the final zero-noise extrapolation, respectively.
+In this case it is usually sufficient to override only the ``self.__init__`` and the ``self.extrapolate`` methods, which are responsible for the initialization and for the final zero-noise extrapolation, respectively.

 ---------------------------------------------